 Don’t Miss Details

-Be sure to read all questions very carefully.
+Be sure to read all the questions very carefully.
 If you need to make notes, do so, but be sure to answer every part of each question in as much detail as necessary, well within the word limit allowed.
-This takes a bit of cunning, but is something you must do.
+This takes a bit of cunningness but is something you must do.

 Have someone or more than one person read through your application before you turn it in.
 Sometimes a second or third set of eyes is good so they can see if you have caught every detail.
 In the end, your application should be clear and detailed.